Loading Now

 Q: What is the role of fiber-rich foods in gut health?

-A: Fiber-rich foods are great for your gut.
-They help good bacteria grow in your gut microbiome.
-This supports a healthy digestive system and gut function.
+A: Fiber-rich foods promote gut health by supporting the growth of beneficial bacteria in the gut microbiome.
+This aids in maintaining a healthy digestive system and proper gut function.

 Q: What are the benefits of prebiotics?